Function Reference

 This function works same as PrintRecord function except for it opens print preview window rather than sending the output to the print device.

-GetCurrentEventName Return Type: String Applies to: Record Window (Procedure)
+CheckCurrentEventName "eventName" Return Type: Boolean Applies to: Record Window (Procedure)

-Retrieves the name of event which triggered the execution of current script.
+Compares the queried event name with the name of the event which triggered the execution of the current script.
+Returns true if the names match.

 Example procedure code: